Skip to content

 Europe ’72 has a few choice cuts: “Cumberland Blues,” “He’s Gone,” “Tennessee Jed” which has some of Jerry’s funkiest playing, “Ramble On Rose,” “Jack Straw.”

-Terrapin Station is way uneven, but it has a few tracks worth checking out.
-“Estimated Prophet” is reggae in seven-four time, with many abrupt key changes.
+Terrapin Station is seriously uneven, but it has a few tracks worth checking out.
+“Estimated Prophet” is a reggae tune in seven-four time, with many abrupt key changes.
 It sounds like a recipe for disaster, and yet it’s easily the best Dead song written post-1975.
 Bobby gives the lead vocal of his career, Jerry discovers envelope filter, the whole thing hangs right together.
 The other standout cut is “Samson And Delilah.”

 In The Dark is interesting for including “Touch Of Grey,” the band’s only top ten hit.
 The high point is “West LA Fadeaway” which is within shouting distance of funky.
-Dig Jerry’s second solo, and Mickey Hart’s triangle part.

 Update: check out this artwork made of cassette tape made by iri5.
 Nice pairing of subject and medium, don’t you think?